yvettecook/Hello-Python/README.md

   * Basic functions
   * Defining own functions

 - [x] Chapter 3: Libraries

-- [ ] Chapter 4: Unit Testing and TDD - To Do List:
+- [x] Chapter 4: Unit Testing and TDD - To Do List:
-  * Using 'assert' style of testing
+  * Using the 'assert' style of testing